George Heriot, the eldest of ten children, was born in Edinburgh in 1563 into a family of some standing.

-With powerful connections Heriot senior ensured that his most talented son received introductions to the elite of the capital’s society in preparation for him joining what the head of the family called, “The most lucrative trade in the kingdom.”
+With powerful connections, Heriot senior ensured that his most talented son received introductions to the elite of the capital’s society in preparation for him joining what the head of the family called, “The most lucrative trade in the kingdom.”

-Grey walls of St Giles Cathedral
+George Heriot: Grey walls of St Giles Cathedral

 Two years later he was a member of the Incorporation of Goldsmiths and his business prospered to such an extent that the aristocracy and even royalty became his best customers.

 Sailed into the Firth of Forth

 It was in the spring of 1590 that James and his new wife Anne, the youngest daughter of King Frederick II of Denmark sailed grandly into the Firth of Forth and landed at Leith amidst a fanfare of trumpets and much heraldic pageantry.

-Goldsmith and Jeweller to James VI and Queen Anne
+George Heriot: goldsmith and Jeweller to James VI and Queen Anne

 Anne’s arrival in Scotland changed Heriot’s life.
 His appointment as goldsmith to the Queen was announced at the Cross of Edinburgh in July 1597 and four years later he became jeweller to the King.

-The state coffers were often empty and the extravagant Anne was known on many occasions to have approached the royal jeweller for an advance of cash, pledging her most precious jewels as security.
+The state coffers were often empty and the extravagant Anne was known, on many occasions to have approached the royal jeweller for an advance of cash, pledging her most precious jewels as security.

-With the King and Queen lavishly setting the pace the courtiers too vied with each other to see who could buy the most expensive trinkets.
+With the King and Queen lavishly setting the pace their courtiers too vied with each other to see who could buy the most expensive trinkets.

-In 1603, for example, a document signed by the King showed that Heriot became the temporary custodian of the Royal Chapel at Stirling Castle, although exactly what he could have done with this property is debatable.
+In 1603, for example, a document signed by the king showed that Heriot became the temporary custodian of the Royal Chapel at Stirling Castle, although exactly what he could have done with this property is debatable.

-Travel from Palace of Holyroodhouse
+Travel from the Palace of Holyroodhouse

 Even a simple journey like travelling from the Palace of Holyroodhouse to Stirling to visit her son was a problem when there was no money available.

 A range of gold and diamond rings was quickly supplied by the royal jeweller who joined the King in London.
 In the English capital city, Heriot thrived.

 Death of George Heriot

-While substantial bequests were made to family and friends he also remembered his native city leaving the sum of £23,625 to be used to found a, “Hospital and school for the education, nursing and upbringing of poor orphans and fatherless children of burgesses and freemen in Edinburgh.”
+While substantial bequests were made to family and friends he also remembered his native city leaving the sum of £23,625 to be used to found a “Hospital and school for the education, nursing and upbringing of poor orphans and fatherless children of burgesses and freemen in Edinburgh.”

 George Heriot’s School

 Heriot Watt University also perpetuated his name, while Sir Walter Scott incorporated him into his novel, the Fortunes of Nigel.

 Scott summed him up as, “A man of goodness of heart and rectitude of principle, and a person who has left the most magnificent proofs of his benevolence and charity that the capital of Scotland has to display.”